miahenri/miahenri/README.md

 I am a passionate software developer with a keen interest in web design and web development.
 I enjoy learning new technologies and applying them to solve real-world problems.
 Please check out my [portfolio!](https://miahenri.github.io/mia-portfolio/)

-👩🏽‍💻 I’m currently working on [Shrinkify](https://github.com/ricardotimmr/entwicklungsprojekt-shrinkify)
+👩🏽‍💻 I’m currently working on [Shrinkify](https://github.com/ricardotimmr/entwicklungsprojekt-shrinkify)<br>
-📚 I’m currently studying Media Informatics at TH Köln 💬 Ask me about webdesign and development
+📚 I’m currently studying Media Informatics at TH Köln<br>
+💬 Ask me about webdesign and development<br>
-📮 How to reach me: miahenrichsmeyer@gmail.com
+📮 How to reach me: miahenrichsmeyer@gmail.com<br>
-🃏 Fun fact: I love concerts and went to 15 concerts in 2024.
+🃏 Fun fact: I love concerts and went to 15 concerts in 2024.<br>

 ## Projects
 Here are some of my notable projects: